CANADIAN CERTIFIED

 Food Processing Skills Canada is responsible for conducting an annual random audit of 5%-10% of all applications through which evidence of information reported by candidates is requested.
 Candidates will be informed if their submission may be subject to an audit.

-• Reference Letter: From manager/owner of candidate’s current organization from the past 2 years OR for candidate’s who are not currently employed, previous direct manager/owner within the past 3 years from certification application date.
+• Reference Letter: From manager/owner of candidate’s current organization from the past 2 years OR for candidate’s who are not currently employed at their current organizations for the full eligibility, previous direct manager/owner within the past 3 years from certification application date will suffice.

 • Resume & General Application detail A checklist is to be completed by your direct manager/ previous direct manager as part of the certification process – you will be providing the manager’s contact details and information for them to participate in the later stages accordingly.